Data-driven discovery of quasiperiodically driven dynamics: Introduction

 Equation~\eqref{eqn:def:quasi_driven_II} interprets the action of $g$ on $x$ as a zero-mean function $g_{chaos}$ of $x$, along with a mean value dependent on the phase $\theta$ via the function $g_{per}$.
 The dynamics in the variable $x$ takes the format of additively forced dynamical systems, studied in various contexts \citep[e.g.][]{foster2006optimal, zhu2015tipping, DasJim17_chaos}.

+\paragraph{Goal} Our aim is to create a data-driven method that formulates a model in the format of \eqref{eqn:def:quasi_driven_II}.
+The iterations of this model should produce the same time series $\braces{y_n}_{n=1,2,\ldots}$ used in its construction.
+The task is made harder by the fact that none of the state variables $x,\theta$ are necessarily being observed.
+The function $Y$ $\braces{y_n}_{n=1,2,\ldots}$ is also unknown.
+To summarize, all the functions, spaces, and dimension $d$ described in Assumption~\ref{A:basic} and \ref{A:cnstnt_snstv} are unknown, and the only information available is the timeseries described in Assumption~\ref{A:data}.
+The specific objectives become : (i) finding the \emph{quasiperiodicity dimension} $d$ and the rotation vector $\omega$; and the functions (ii) $g_{per}$ and (iii) $g_{chaos}$.

-\paragraph{Goal} Our is to develop a purely data-driven technique that constructs a model of the format of \eqref{eqn:def:quasi_driven_II}, to fit to data.
-Thus the task is to find (i) the \emph{quasiperiodicity dimension} $d$ and the rotation vector $\omega$; and the functions (ii) $g_{per}$ and (iii) $g_{chaos}$.
-Our techniques rely on the Koopman operator theoretic formulation of the dynamics,, and are implemented using kernel-based techniques for learning and frequency analysis \cite{DasGiannakis_RKHS_2018}.
-See Figures~\ref{fig:Alafaya_reconstruct}, \ref{fig:408_weekly} and \ref{fig:atrial} for illustrations of the results of applying our methods to various real world systems.
+\paragraph{Approach} Our techniques rely on the Koopman operator theoretic formulation of the dynamics and are implemented using kernel-based techniques for learning and frequency analysis \cite{DasGiannakis_RKHS_2018}.
+See Figures~\ref{fig:Alafaya_reconstruct}, \ref{fig:408_weekly}, and \ref{fig:atrial} for illustrations of the results of applying our methods to various real-world systems.
 The numerical techniques we use are based on principles from ergodic theory \cite{DasGiannakis_RKHS_2018} and kernel-based learning theory \citep[e.g.]{PaulsenRaghupathi2016, Paulsen2016}.
-As a result our reconstruction provably converges to the true dynamics, in a general situation precisely defined by a set of formal Assumptions.
-We next describe the conditions of our data-driven framework.
+As a result, our reconstruction provably converges (see Theorem \ref{thm:2}) to the true dynamics, in a general situation precisely defined by a set of formal Assumptions.

-\paragraph{Data-driven framework} In our approach, the functions and spaces in Assumption~\ref{A:basic} will be assumed to be unknown.
-The only information about the system will be through a collection of $k$ observations / measurements, represented collectively as a map $Y : \Omega \to \real^k$.
-More precisely :

-\begin{Assumption} There is an unknown continuous function / observation $Y : \Omega \to \real^k$, which is possibly a low-dimensional / partial observation of the dynamics.
-The data available for processing is the sequence of $k$-dimensional data point $\SetDef{ y_n := Y(\theta_n, x_n) }{ n=0,1,2,\ldots }$, where $(\theta_n, x_n)$ is a trajectory of the dynamics in \eqref{eqn:def:quasi_driven} under $F$. \end{Assumption}